-A recent ruling makes clear for the first time that all schools must make sure they’ve made appropriate reasonable adjustments for autistic children, or those with other disabilities, before they can resort to exclusion.
+An Upper Tribunal ruling in 2018 makes clear for the first time that all schools must make sure they’ve made appropriate reasonable adjustments for autistic children, or those with other disabilities, before they can resort to exclusion.

-Previously, a loophole in the Equality Act 2010 meant schools didn’t have to make reasonable adjustments for disabled children when they had a 'tendency to physical abuse', even when that behaviour was caused by a lack of appropriate support.
+Previously, a loophole in the Equality Act 2010 meant schools didn’t have to make reasonable adjustments for disabled children when they had a 'tendency to physical abuse of others', even when that behaviour was caused by a lack of appropriate support.

-- the headteacher of a maintained school or an academy
+- the headteacher or principal of a maintained school or an academy

 - the teacher in charge of a pupil referral unit (PRU)

 - anyone acting in either of the above roles.

 The permanent exclusion process

 Before the headteacher decides to permanently exclude your child, they must: